JimmyRowland/team_sporty/README.md

 ## Project Description
-Whether it be the abundant email spam or numerous apps being used to manage a single sports team, organizing can be a hassle.
+Whether it be the abundant email spam or the numerous apps being used, manging even a single sports team can be a hassle.
 Our app, Sporty, aims to change that by being the one-stop web app for all your sports team management needs.
 #

 ## Project Task Requirements (Updated)
 Along the course of the term and further re-evaluation of our project, we felt it was neccessary to restructure our goals and requirements.
 Some of our initial goals were underestimated or overestimated in difficulty.
 We also removed goals that were either overly time-consuming or less relevant, and broke some of the more generic goals into more specific ones.
-Our new goals now significantly more concise and reflect a more accurate level of achievability we could aspire to hit.
+Our new goals now significantly more concise and reflect a more accurate level of achievability we aspired to hit.

 Minimal Goals
 - Create teams ✅